helium/HIP/0053-mobile-dao.md

 Hotspot owners will earn 60% of all MOBILE tokens for proof of coverage (PoC) related events (staying eligible and getting mapped) and for burning Helium data credits.

 Total number of tokens distributed specifically for PoC events will vary from 20% to 60%, depending on the amount of data offloaded and number of tokens that went to data.
-PoC tokens PoC tokens are distributed to hotspot owners based on the number of incentive points accumulated by hotspot owners during a given epochhour.
+PoC tokens PoC tokens are distributed to hotspot owners based on the number of incentive points accumulated by hotspot owners during a given epoch.
 Incentive points are issued using the following rules:

-1. Hotspot receives 1 point for each 4 consecutive hours of remaining eligible
+1. Hotspot receives 1 point for each 4 consecutive epochs of remaining eligible
 2. Hotspot receives 3 points every time it was witnessed by a mapper

 ![https://lh4.googleusercontent.com/C-qT_FXuoqgiiQVfj29PUEtMI7G1SKIPHh1wWHJOUn2ykffTRR0TXyUgBkGFYNAnh01FogvbHStLq6KPfaz-1imYEFT8L9JMGH4ACiaSLth-XLwWYgUVdFtFpBqXJ0pO073at5zNOx1za7SLKQ](https://lh4.googleusercontent.com/C-qT_FXuoqgiiQVfj29PUEtMI7G1SKIPHh1wWHJOUn2ykffTRR0TXyUgBkGFYNAnh01FogvbHStLq6KPfaz-1imYEFT8L9JMGH4ACiaSLth-XLwWYgUVdFtFpBqXJ0pO073at5zNOx1za7SLKQ)